stevenslade/WRITEME-A-README/README.md

 ## <a id="contributing"></a>Contributing

-* bwrt
+* g

 ## <a id="collaborators"></a>Collaborators

-* byjtyej
+* g

 ## <a id="tests"></a>Tests

-* wrtbb
+* npm test

 ## <a id="questions"></a>Questions

-* If you have any questions send me an email at qrgeg
+* If you have any questions send me an email at g

-* If you would like to visit my github profile https://github.com/wergqer
+* If you would like to visit my github profile https://github.com/g